hasanuzzamanbe/wp-boilerplate-plugin-with-vuejs/README.md

 #### You can write vue js codes on `/src` folder
 #### Do any customization you need.

- ### NB: These 3 plugins are already installed on this project, You can use those or remove that if you don't need.
+ ### NB: These 3 packages are already installed on this project, You can use those or remove that if you don't need.
  * element-ui
  * vue-router
  * @Wordpress/hooks

  For more details please check the `package.json` file

  ### After Development Production:
- When your Plugin development complete and you want to use for production.
+ When your Plugin development is complete and you want to use it for production.
 Then run `npm run prod` after that you can delete some files which are already build.

  Files/Folder you should delete on production:
  * node modules